msfjarvis/msfjarvis.dev/content/posts/tips-and-tricks-for-github-actions.md

         toolchain: ${{ matrix.rust }}
 ```

-This will automatically generate 9 (3 platforms * 3 Rust channels) parallel jobs to test this entire configuration, without requiring us to manually define them.
+This will automatically generate 9 (3 platforms * 3 Rust channels) parallel jobs to test this entire configuration, without requiring us to manually define each of them.
 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) at its finest :)

 ## Make a job run after another

 By default, jobs defined in a workflow file run in parallel.
 However, we might need a more sequential order of execution for some cases, and GHA does include support for this case.
-Let's try another real world example:.
+Let's try another real world example!

 [LeakCanary](https://github.com/square/leakcanary) has a [checks job](https://github.com/square/leakcanary/blob/f5343aca6e019994f7e69a28fac14ca18e071b88/.github/workflows/main.yml) that runs on each push to the main branch and on each pull request.
 They wanted to add support for snapshot deployment, in order to finally retire Travis CI.
-To make this happen, I simply added a [new job](https://github.com/square/leakcanary/pull/2044/commits/a6f6c204559396120836b27c0b2a46d3e444c728) to the same workflow, and made it run only on push events.
-For added confidence, I also made the deployment job have a dependency on the checks job, which ensures that there won't be a snapshot deployment until all tests are passing on main.
+To make this happen, I simply added a [new job](https://github.com/square/leakcanary/pull/2044/commits/a6f6c204559396120836b27c0b2a46d3e444c728) to the same workflow, having it run only on push events and have a dependency on the checks job.
+This ensures that there won't be a snapshot deployment until all tests are passing on the main branch.
 The relevant parts of the workflow configuration are here:

 ```yaml
 on: